sara-zeus/HR-analytics/README.md

 - Dropped irrelevant columns (i.e only 1 value such EmployeeCount containing 1's and StandardHours containing 80's)
 - Transformations: PercentColumns were converted into decimal formats.
 During Models, categorical data was converted using label encoding.

-2. Performing EDA
+3. Performing EDA
 General EDA was performed to get statistics of the full dataset using .describe()

 Salary Increase:

 Salary Increase Variables were determined to as (TotalWorkingYears, YearsAtCompany, YearsInCurrentRole, YearsSinceLastPromotion, YearsWithCurrManager, PerformanceRating)
 1. boxplot and kdeplot
-These visuals were set up together to understand the distribution of each salary variable in relation to the salaryhike.
+These visuals were set up together to understand the probability distributions of each variable (the likelihood of finding data points across the range of the x axis).
 The resulting visuals show that majority of the variables have left skewed data.
 2. Pairplot (scatter plots)
+The scatter plots were used to visualize any correlations by looking at all the data points between each combination of variable.
 3. Correlation Heatmap
-Both the pairplot and correlation visuals were used to to understand the overall correlation of each variable.
-Looking at the PercentHike correlations, the two highest correlation values are Performance Rating and YearsAtCompany.
+The correlation heatmap was used to calculate the corelation between each combination of variable.
+When looking at at the PercentHike correlations, the two highest correlation values are Performance Rating and YearsAtCompany.

 Attrition